 Meanwhile, interior works continued and the cathedral was consecrated in 1577.

 Finally, in the early 17th century started the construction of the facade in the Mannerism – Baroque style.
 Five portals were built until 1638.

 New chief architect – Carlo Buzzi – though reverted to the old design of the cathedral in 1649.
 The facade was altered back to the Gothic style.

 1649 – today: works finished?

-Facade was finished in the times of Napoleon Bonaparte in 1805 – 1813 – he was crowned as a King of Italy in the cathedral in 1805.
+The facade was finished in the times of Napoleon Bonaparte in 1805 – 1813 – he was crowned as a King of Italy in the cathedral in 1805.
 Architects used the old Gothic design, with some influences of Neo-Gothic style.

 Nevertheless works at Milan Cathedral are never complete.
-There is whole institution, Veneranda Fabbrica del Duomo di Milano, which maintains the cathedral.
+There is a whole institution, Veneranda Fabbrica del Duomo di Milano, which maintains the cathedral.
 It was established in 1387 and is busy up to this day with the endless works of restoration.
 Thus, the facade was renovated in 2003 – 2009, as the beautiful Candoglia marble is easily damaged by air pollution and aging.

 Cathedral has the highest Gothic vaults (45 m) in the world, except for Beauvais Cathedral (48 m) – which is not completed.

 Some more numbers: Milan Cathedral is 158 m long, it has 52 columns.
-Columns of nave are 24.5 m high.
+Columns of the nave are 24.5 m high.

 135 spires rise above the cathedral, like a marble forest.
 These pinnacles are linked with flying buttresses, making the scene even more exciting.